-Canon G7 X Mark II versus Fujifilm X-A10
+Canon G7 X Mark II vs Fujifilm X-A10

-The Canon PowerShot G7 X Mark II and the Fujifilm X-A10 are two digital cameras that were announced, respectively, in February 2016 and December 2016.
+The Canon PowerShot G7 X Mark II and the Fujifilm X-A10 are two digital cameras that were revealed to the public, respectively, in February 2016 and December 2016.
 The G7X Mark II is a fixed lens compact, while the X-A10 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (X-A10) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is notably larger (21 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the X-A10 are weather-sealed.